Mark A. Goldstein

 - LL.M., International Commercial Law, Georgetown University, with distinction, 1990

 - J.D., Syracuse University Law School, cum laude, 1987

 - B.A., Brandeis University, with honors, 1984

 - U.S. District Court, Western District of Pennsylvania, 1995

 - U.S. Court of Appeals, Third Circuit, 1996

 - Allegheny County Bar Association (Member, Immigration Committee)

 - American Immigration Lawyers Association

-Sarah Beaver has been an immigration attorney with Goldstein & Associates since January 2014.
+Sarah Moran has been an immigration attorney with Goldstein & Associates since January 2014.
+She focuses her practice on family-based cases, as well as criminal or fraud/misrepresentation matters which require the filing of a waiver of inadmissibility.
+She has a great deal of experience with VAWA cases; asylum and withholding of removal matters; family-based hardship waivers, such as provisional waivers for unlawful presence; and U-Visas, which are available to those individuals who are the victims of certain crimes while in the United States and can assist law enforcement with investigations to bring the perpetrators to justice.
+Sarah also manages cases in federal appeals courts.
 While in law school, Sarah participated in the Immigration Law Clinic, gaining valuable hands-on experience with a variety of types of immigration cases for low-income individuals.
-She focuses her practice on deportation and removal, as well as criminal immigration matters which require the filing of a waiver of inadmissibility.
-She also has a great deal of experience with VAWA cases, asylum matters, family-based hardship waivers, and U-Visas, which are available to those individuals who are the victims of certain crimes while in the United States and can assist law enforcement with investigations to bring the perpetrators to justice.

 - J.D., University of Pittsburgh School of Law, 2013